 Population statistics in the 17 “cartographic snapshots” are estimates.
 The historical development of Berlin’s population is known for a few years.
 For other years, the population is estimated with regards to the two censuses between which the year of the “snapshot” falls.

 New York City has some of the world’s cleanest drinking water.
 It is one of only a few American cities (and among those cities the largest) to supply completely unfiltered drinking water to nine million people.
-This system collects water from over 1,000 square miles of forest and farms in Upstate New York, transports this water in up to 125 miles of buried aqueducts, and delivers one billion gallons per day, enough to fill a cube ~300 feet to a side, or the volume of the Empire State Building.
+This system collects water from around 2,000 square miles of forest and farms in Upstate New York, transports this water in up to 125 miles of buried aqueducts, and delivers one billion gallons per day, enough to fill a cube ~300 feet to a side, or the volume of the Empire State Building.
 This is one of America’s largest and most ambitious infrastructure projects.
 It remains, however, largely invisible and taken for granted.
 When they drink a glass of water or wash their hands, few New Yorkers remind themselves of this marvel in civil engineering they benefit from.

 New York City is surrounded by saltwater and has few sources of natural freshwater.
 From the early days, settlers dug wells and used local streams.
 But, as the population grew, these sources became polluted.
 Water shortages allowed disease and fire to threaten the city’s future.
 In response, city leaders looked north, to the undeveloped forests and rivers of Upstate New York.
 This began the 200-year-long search for clean water for the growing city.